 Can the Madam Carroll Still Operate?

-As of September 10th, the lake has become too shallow and passage down Freeman has become dangerous to our vessel and our guests and can no longer cruise the lake.
+From September 10th through the end of March, the lake became too shallow and passage down Freeman rendered too dangerous to our vessel and our guests and we were no longer able to cruise the lake.
 Should damage occur to the boat during a cruise, we would be unable to pull the vessel from the water as access to our dry dock was eliminated once the lake went down 3 inches.
 We have taken and will continue to take the necessary measures to continue operating our business.

 Our currently scheduled events including live music as well as dinner and brunch events with live entertainment will still take place, dockside.
 Operating dockside will allow guests additional outdoor access to enjoy our venue in the open air should they desire.
 However, we are unsure how long it will take for nature to replenish the excessive water removed from the lake and therefore cannot determine when we will again be able to cruise and operate our business as intended.